hasFlag/hasFlag.github.io/content/blog/do-we-really-need-class-components-anymore/index.md

   }
 }
 ```
 You can see in the above example, we are trying to render a single string which is not a challenge in `FunctionalComponent`.
-But when it comes to `ClassComponent` becomes complex.
-Why we need Component a class to extend from the ReactJS library?
-Basically, the `Component` is doing nothing but rendering components with the `render()` function.
+But `ClassComponent` makes it more complex.

 ## Handling state
 When it comes to handling state in ReactJS, it is debatable which type of component to go with.
-For example, I am working on a legacy project with React 15.x.x then I would definitely go with the `class` component.
+For example, I am working on a legacy project with React 15.x.x then I would definitely go with the class component.
 Because it gives me ReactJS life cycle methods which help to handle component state.

-Since React 16.8 added support for **React Hooks**, now we can handle state within the functional components and a lot more.
+We can handle state with **React hooks** since **React 16.8** within functional components.

 ```js
 /* State handling with class component */